sictweb/bti425-2020/notes/angular-components-inclass.md

 Then, render a table.
 Use the Bootstrap table and table-striped classes.
 It might be nice to use the table-hover class too.

 Now, render the rows.
 How? the `*ngFor` *structural directive* will do that for us.
-Similar to the "foreach" binding in Knockout, it will create elements for each item in a collection.
+Similar to the array `map()` functionality in React (JSX), it will create elements for each item in a collection.
 Here's what it looks like:

 ```html
 <tbody>